dev-snippets/dev-snippets.github.io/_posts/2022-03-06-blogging-with-jekyll-and-github-pages.markdown

 categories: posts
 ---

-It does make sense that for first snippet to be about __GitHub Pages__.
+It does make sense for the first snippet to be about __GitHub Pages__.
 The [official documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) is well structured so I will not be covering the setup process step-by-step.
 There are plenty of tutorials out there if you need that.

 Instead, I plan to expand on some of the challenges I've encountered with the setup process.